Environmental Exposure Grand Rounds

 Continuing Medical Education (CME) credits have been offered for all previous Environmental Exposure Grand Rounds through Health Partners.
 Contact us at email@example.com for more information.

-We have a list of past seminars including date, topic, speaker, abstract, and presentations when possible.
+We have a list of past seminars from the last three years.
+Information available includes the date, topic, speaker(s), and abstract.

 Make a topic suggestion

 Suggestions for topics are welcome.
 Please send your suggestions to email@example.com.

 Send a comment